zhogov/nuphy-state-of-qmk-firmware/README.md

 Inside: Nuphy’s official repo for all keyboard

-Fork of [qmk/qmk_firmware](https://github.com/qmk/qmk_firmware) – but as for 2024-01-07 the work of merging the Nuphy's changes back into QMK was quite slow: qmk/qmk_firmware#22751.
+Fork of [qmk/qmk_firmware](https://github.com/qmk/qmk_firmware) – but as for 2024-02-28 the work of merging the Nuphy's changes back into QMK was quite slow: qmk/qmk_firmware#22751.
 Hoping one day they will get it merged.

-Differences from official Nuphy firmware **binaries**: unknown
+Differences from official Nuphy firmware **binaries**: fully unknown but smme to be substantional, e.g. "improve bluetooth connection stability" haven't made it to official open source version yet.

 ### [jincao1/qmk_firmware](https://github.com/jincao1/qmk_firmware)